Best payment plans for real estate projects in

 throughout the project.
 In essence, the Time-Based

-affordability, making it a preferred choice for buyers seeking financial
+making it a preferred choice for buyers seeking financial stability and for

-is a payment structure where installments are directly aligned with the
+Payment Plan is a payment structure where installments are directly

-progress of a project’s development.
-Instead of following a strict calendar-based
+aligned with the progress of a project’s development.
+Instead of following a

-schedule, buyers release payments only when specific construction milestones
+strict calendar-based schedule, buyers release payments only when specific

-are achieved, such as foundation work, structural completion, or finishing.
+construction milestones are achieved, such as foundation work, structural

-This model ensures accountability from developers and offers buyers greater
+completion, or finishing.
+This model ensures accountability from developers and

-confidence, as their financial contributions are tied to visible progress on
+offers buyers greater confidence, as their financial contributions are tied to

 How It Works